Ifthe16/b12-js-problems-part2/README.md

 - Find the expensive phone
 - Calculate the total cost of the products in a shopping cart
 -  Multi-layer discount price calculation
+- Simple calculator to call function inside a function